Website dedicated to collecting Antique & Classic cameras, lenses & related photographica

 19th Century Antique Cameras

-For the last 20 years, I have concentrated my camera collecting on one specific category; Pre-1900 wooden view cameras made in the United States and they must be 4x5 or smaller in size.
+Part of my collection is focused on 19th century wooden view cameras made in the United States and they must be 4x5 or smaller in size.
 Ideal candidates for my collection are quarter plate cameras of the 1880's and 1890's by the likes of Scovill, Anthony, Blair, Rochester Optical, Horsman, American Optical, as well as more uncommon or unknown makers of the dry plate period.
 Below are a few of the cameras in my collection.

 4 x 5 American Optical "76" Camera c.1884